trinodb/trino/docs/src/main/sphinx/security/tls.md

 the Encryption Algorithm Providers](https://docs.oracle.com/en/java/javase/22/security/java-secure-socket-extension-jsse-reference-guide.html#GUID-316FB978-7588-442E-B829-B4973DB3B584).

 :::{note}
-If you manage the coordinator's direct TLS implementatation, monitor the CPU usage on the Trino coordinator after enabling HTTPS.
+If you manage the coordinator's direct TLS implementation, monitor the CPU usage on the Trino coordinator after enabling HTTPS.
 Java prefers the more CPU-intensive cipher suites, if you allow it to choose from a big list of ciphers.
 If the CPU usage is unacceptably high after enabling HTTPS, you can